 California Statewide | Desktop dashboard

-While the Sacramento region has over 43,000 cases its numbers pale in comparison to Southern California counties.
+While the Sacramento region has over 76,000 cases, its coronavirus numbers pale in comparison to Southern California counties.

 According to the CDC, coronavirus (COVID-19) is a family of viruses that is spreadable from person to person.
 Coronavirus is believed to have been first detected in a seafood market in Wuhan, China, in December 2019.
 If someone is sick with coronavirus, the symptoms they may show include mild to severe respiratory illness, cough, and difficulty breathing.